-One of the Division's integrated quality functions is the targeted case management reviews conducted by the technical assistance coordinator (TCM TAC) reviews, with a sampling which includes 100% sampling of all Support Coordinators:
+One of the Division's integrated quality functions is the targeted case management reviews conducted by the technical assistance coordinator (TCM TAC) reviews, which include:

 - a.
 Verification that the conflict of interest statement is included in the service support plan; and - b.
-Interaction/contact with consumers and/or their guardians to verify effectiveness of the procedures c.
+Interaction/contact with a sample of consumers and/or their guardians to verify effectiveness of the procedures.

+c.
 Supporting the Participant in Service Plan Development.
 Specify: (a) the supports and information that are made available to the participant (and/or family or legal representative, as appropriate) to direct and be actively engaged in the service plan development process and (b) the participant's authority to determine who is included in the process.